 Redress for Non-Compliance with the New Employment Laws

 Penalties and redress can be stiff.
-Employers who violate the new laws can face penalties, fines and repayment of sick leave time.
+Employers who violate the new laws can face penalties, fines, and repayment of sick leave time.
 Remedies can include up to two years of back pay, the value of lost benefits, attorney fees, and a fine for emotional damage of up to $10,000.
-Additionally the employer can face a private lawsuit.
+Additionally, the employer can face a private lawsuit.

 In addition to tracking employee time, employers must retain a record for three years for sick and safe time compliance.
 This is an expanded period from the previously required two year retention period.
 This includes tracking employee’s accrued and used sick and safe time, and their hours worked.
-Having an automated timekeeping system can be a vital component to the record keeping aspect.
+Having an automated timekeeping system can be a vital component of the record keeping aspect.
 Additionally, GPS Time Clocks can automatically record when occasional basis employees are working in Seattle.

 National Sick Leave Policy

 Nationally, there are no sick leave laws requiring sick leave.
 The Seattle sick time ordinance does not include time off for bonding after giving birth, only for medical implications.
-However the FMLA, (Family and Medical Leave Act) require unpaid sick leave with job protection for Seattle employees that meet certain requirements.
+However, the FMLA, (Family and Medical Leave Act) require unpaid sick leave with job protection for Seattle employees that meet certain requirements.
 Employees must have been with their employers for at least 12 months previously.
-Seattle employers who have 50 employees or more within a 75 mile radius, are required to honor FMLA.
+Seattle employers who have 50 employees or more within a 75-mile radius are required to honor FMLA.
 Smaller employers are not required to provide FMLA leave.

 Compliance with Seattle City and National Time and Attendance Laws

 It is more important than ever for both large and small employers to have the tools in place that helps them track employee hours and be able to provide reporting in regards to employee hours time cards.
 Payroll companies need to provide software tools that can work for both their larger and smaller Seattle businesses.
-In addition to Seattle’s paid sick and time ordinances, there are many other state specific laws in place regarding employee time card and benefits.
+In addition to Seattle’s paid sick and time ordinances, there are many other state-specific laws in place regarding employee time card and benefits.
 These laws have massive fines and penalties applied to them for companies that violate the regulations.

 Payroll companies can protect their clients by offering an accurate time and attendance software that provides the proper reports and maintains retention.
 This will ensure that their clients do not pay the fines and penalties that other businesses are likely to pay.
 SwipeClock provides both the time and attendance tools and the workforce management software for employers to track and provide the reports that prove they are complying with state laws.
 SwipeClock partners with payroll companies and accounting firms to provide timeclock and workforce management solutions that help businesses to stay compliance with both Federal and State regulations.
-One of the most important aspects of compliance is the ability to provide the required reporting of employees, benefits, and hours worked from and audit standpoint.
-Payroll providers need a simplistic approach of one software that can service both their small and larger corporations.
+One of the most important aspects of compliance is the ability to provide the required reporting of employees, benefits, and hours worked from an audit standpoint.
+Payroll providers need a simplistic approach of one software that can serve both their small and larger corporations.
 SwipeClock can provide one solution for accountants that tracks and creates the reporting needed for their clients.

 Let SwipeClock Help

 Businesses who have employees in Seattle, Tacoma, SeaTac or other parts of Washington may have to comply with multiple conflicting City ordinances defining Sick leave accrual and usage laws.
 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Leave Medical Act and any other national or local laws that are enacted.
 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
-Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
+Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according to the state and city laws.
 Additionally, with GEO-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.